inasafe/inasafe-doc/docs/source/training/intermediate/osm/306-editing-wiki-osm.rst

 8. Watching pages
 -----------------

-You may want keep an eye on pages that you have edited yourself, or that you have an interest in.
+You may want to keep an eye on pages that you have edited yourself, or that you have an interest in.
 To do this, you can add specific pages to your :guilabel:`Watchlist` which keeps a record of recent changes to pages, so that you will know when others